amyr-hodgson/easyGGIR/README.md

 # easyGGIR
-A few helpful functions for working with GGIR (actigraphy) output
+A few helpful functions for working with GGIR (actigraphy) output.
+More may be added as necessary.